-If you have succeeded in changing you sleep patterns, now you have enough sleep.
+If you have succeeded in changing your sleep patterns, now you have enough sleep.
 Congratulations!
 You can feel various benefits from it.

 The benefits of getting enough sleep include can reduce the risk of traffic accidents, have a healthier heart, have better memories, reduce the risk of chronic risk diseases, and so on.

-Looking at the facts above on how does lack of sleep affect your health, it is hoped that you can be more aware of how important sleep is in supporting a healthy body and soul.
+Looking at the facts above on how does lack of sleep affects your health, it is hoped that you can be more aware of how important sleep is in supporting a healthy body and soul.
 For adults, make sure you get enough to sleep for 7 to 8 hours each night.
 In addition, never underestimate the effects of sleep deprivation on your health, especially the brain.
-Sleep deprivation in the long run will cause the decreased of brain performance, health problems and various mental disorders.
+Sleep deprivation, in the long run, will cause a decrease of brain performance, health problems, and various mental disorders.

 If you have trouble falling asleep for more than four weeks and to the point of disrupting your daily activities, consult your doctor.

 This post may contain affiliate links, which means I make a small commission off purchases, at no extra cost to you.
 Read my full disclosure here.
 Thank you for supporting the work I put on this site!

 We Stress Free does not provide medical advice, diagnosis, or treatment.
 However, if you need someone to talk to and want to make friends, please feel free to reach me at firstname.lastname@example.org.
 If you would like to REDUCE your STRESS and are interested to do an ONLINE THERAPY, you can do so here.

 Disclaimer: The information contained in this website is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.